walterfan/walter-ai-kb-book/README.md

-# Lazy Harness — Use AI to Build a Knowledge Base for a Software Project

-> **Lazy harness** — do the *boring* scaffolding once, so the LLM-and-agent era
-> doesn't catch you writing docs by hand.
+# lazy-code-kb-book — Knowledge-base engineering for software projects

+> **Knowledge building for a software project** means turning prose (wikis,
+> ADRs, runbooks) and code (repos, graphs, embeddings) into a **single,
+> trustworthy layer** that teams and coding agents can query, cite, and keep
+> in sync as the system evolves.
 >
+> This repository is the **Sphinx + MyST source and toolchain** for the book
-> This repo holds the book *"Use AI to build a knowledge base for a software
+> *Use AI to build a knowledge base for a software project*: a six-part field
-> project"*: a six-part field guide to building, maintaining, and operating a
+> guide to **designing, populating, maintaining, and governing** that layer —
-> project-level knowledge base that serves both humans and AI agents.
+> from IR/RAG basics through hybrid retrieval, operations, and responsible use
+> of AI on top of your project's knowledge.

 | | English | 中文 |
 |---|---|---|